PACER-PHII/PACER-client-win/README.md

 # PACER-client Update
 After the PACER-client installation, any updates on the components can be made individually.
 In most minor updates, \*.xml and \*.jar files will be involved.
 Please follow the instruction below to update the components.

+1. Stop all services (elr_receiver, ecr_manager, pacer_index-api)
-1. Check \*.xml file for any new environment variables.
+2. Check \*.xml file in each component folder if there are any new environment variables.
 If there are any new variables introcuded, add those lines to the existing \*.xml file.
-2. Download updated \*.jar file from the component directory and overwrite the existing one.
+3. Download updated \*.jar file from the component directory and overwrite the existing one.
-3. Go to services application to restart the updated service(s)
+4. Go to services application to restart the updated service(s)
-4. Check the \*.log file to verify successful launch.
+5. Check the \*.log file to verify successful launch.
 Also check the \*.err.log file for any errors.